rpazyaquian/personal-site/source/moodjournal/index.html.md

 What is a Mood?
 A Mood has a name, e.g. "happy", "sad", "angry".
 Maybe those might even be larger categories - you can feel "glad", "peaceful", "dreamy", which might all be variations of "happy".
 A Mood might also have an intensity or at least some sort of numerical value associated with it - a sort of "strength" of how strongly you felt that emotion at that point in time.
 Maybe a Mood has a color, too?
 Is that color related to categories?

 How about an Energy model?
 It might be another component of a Mood Entry where you can also keep track of your energy level throughout a day, week, month, etc. This could be a flat numerical scale - "I feel exhausted, I'm like a 1 on energy".
+Or maybe that should be a property tied to Mood Entry?
+Since all I can really think of is an integer to represent it.

+---

+So, for now, let's define our top three models:

+MoodJournal:
+has_many MoodEntry
+belongs_to User

+MoodEntry:
+has_a description String (charlimit: 140-240?)
+has_a datetime Datetime
+has_a Mood

+Mood:
+has_a name String
+has_an intensity Integer

+We will also have to define Users.
+This implies implementing a User model, as well as Sessions!
+Maybe I'll use Devise?

+User:
+has_a username String
+has_a passwordhash String
+has_a MoodJournal

 -----

-mood journal? you make entries every so often (either at will or at intervals) and you can bring up your past stuff on like, a graph or some other visual display mood journal huh so it's like a blog, but with statistics? and you can be like, "oh my mood is like a 7 today"
+mood journal? you make entries every so often (either at will or at intervals) and you can bring up your past stuff on like, a graph or some other visual display

+mood journal huh
+so it's like a blog, but with statistics? and you can be like, "oh my mood is like a 7 today"

 Yeah

-or you can choose from preset moods (happy, sad, etc), or fill in your own

-you could use a numerical ranking system or something color-based or etc hmmmm
+or you can choose from preset moods (happy, sad, etc), or fill in your own you could use a numerical ranking system or something color-based or etc

+hmmmm

 regarding a journal part, my suggestion would be to keep it short.
 You've got, idk, 240 characters to sum up how you feel at this minute/hour/day/etfc
 -f
-so a mood journal would consist of multiple mood entries ? and for a mood entry

-it'd consist of a mood and a description you have, let's say, a body - the 240 character limit - the mood (on a scale like you mentioned?), and the date and time ok
+so a mood journal would consist of multiple mood entries ? and for a mood entry it'd consist of a mood and a description you have, let's say, a body - the 240 character limit - the mood (on a scale like you mentioned?), and the date and time ok